pmiroslawski/vagrant-devbox/README.md

 # Vagrant DEV Box

 Vagrantfile & provisioning script which configure base devbox for php7.2 environment.
-The box Ubuntu 18.04.2 LTS (Bionic Beaver) linux distribution as a base system.
+The box uses Ubuntu 18.04.2 LTS (Bionic Beaver) linux distribution as a base system.

 Tools available in the box:
 - apache 2.4